aliozturkseksen/honolulu_answers/README.md

     ```aws configure```

-Once you're AWS CLI tools are set up, clone this repo and this command will build a Honolulu Answers application infrastructure and then deploy the app to it.
+Once your AWS CLI tools are set up, clone this repo and this command will build a Honolulu Answers application infrastructure and then deploy the app to it.

     sudo yum -y install git
     git clone https://github.com/stelligent/honolulu_answers.git
     cd honolulu_answers/
     aws cloudformation create-stack --stack-name HonoluluAnswers --template-body "`cat infrastructure/config/honolulu.template`" --region us-east-1  --disable-rollback --capabilities="CAPABILITY_IAM"

-NOTE: Alternatively, you can use Jenkins to run through the above steps.
+(*NOTE: Alternatively, you can use Jenkins to run through the above steps.
+To do this see, [https://github.com/stelligent/honolulu_answers_cookbooks](https://github.com/stelligent/honolulu_answers_cookbooks)*.
 After about 50 minutes, an Opsworks stack is created and launched.
 To get details:

 1. Log into the [OpsWorks](http://console.aws.amazon.com/opsworks) console
 3. You should see an OpsWorks stack listed named **Honolulu Answers** -- click on it.
 If you see more than one listed (because you kicked it off a few times), they are listed in alphabetical-then-chronological order.
 So the last *Honolulu Answers* stack listed will be the most recent one.